 If a Package has been marked for control it is displayed in the Browser window with a red rectangle to the left of the Package icon.
 If you have previously saved the controlled Package, you can reload it.

-Ribbon Publish > Model Exchange > Package Control > Load from File Keyboard Shortcuts Ctrl+Alt+L
+Ribbon Publish > Model Exchange > Package Control > Load from File Context Menu Right-click on Package > Package Control > Load Package from File Keyboard Shortcuts Ctrl+Alt+L

 Load a controlled Package from an XMI file